 Welcome to our new wine list.
-After extensive tastings we hope our wine list is the finest and most wide-ranging selection in Orkney.
+We have introduced several exciting new wines, confirming our list as, we hope, the finest and most wide-ranging selection in Orkney.
 Wine lovers are particularly encouraged to examine our Cellar Selection, towards the end of the list.
 All bottles are 750ml, unless otherwise stated.
-House wines are also available by the 175ml and 125ml glass.
+House wines are available by the 175ml and 125ml glass.

 Sicily is the source of some delicious fruity wines at great prices.
 Here’s a fine example: a blend of the local Inzolia and Catarratto grapes, it is dry and refreshing yet surprisingly full bodied too.
 Lovely by itself or with a wide range of foods.